mistic-lab/Propagation-Lab-Website/x05-satellite.markdown

 ##### Telemetry Scheme

 If the beacon is configured to operate in telemetry mode, this section will be updated.
-If you are reading this, you can expect human readable text transmitted.
+If you are reading this, you can expect human readable text to be transmitted by MARMOTSAT.

 #### Digipeater Experiment